UPDATED: Man shot dead in Whitehall; male suspect in custody

-A 21-year-old Whitehall man was set to be arraigned Friday, Sept.
-6, in Franklin County Municipal Court on one count of murder in connection with the fatal shooting of a 29-year-old Columbus man Sept.
-5 outside an apartment at 768 S. Hamilton Road in Whitehall.
+A 21-year-old Whitehall man was arraigned Sept.
+6 in Franklin County Municipal Court on one count of murder in connection with a fatal shooting one day earlier outside his apartment at 768 S. Hamilton Road in Whitehall.

-Treyrek Dashawn Hairston, 21, of 768 S. Hamilton Road was scheduled to be arraigned Sept.
-6, records show.

-Hairston has been in custody at the Franklin County jail since his arrest by Whitehall police Sept.
-5.

-Hairston is accused in the murder of 29-year-old Trevel Robertson of Canal Winchester.
+Treyrek Dashawn Hairston is accused of murdering of 29-year-old Trevel Robertson of Canal Winchester.

 The shooting was not random; the victim and suspect were acquaintances, police said.